kudobuilder/kudo/keps/0013-external-specs.md

 #### KUDO Engine

-The functionality and rendering of KUDO frameworks will not change as a result of this KEP.
+The functionality and rendering of KUDO operators will not change as a result of this KEP.

 #### Helm Engine

-When a FrameworkVersion is created from a Helm Chart, we will refer to this FrameworkVersion as a **Helm FrameworkVersion** to differentiate it from the underlying **Helm Chart** and a FrameworkVersion that uses the KUDO Engine.
+When a OperatorVersion is created from a Helm Chart, we will refer to this OperatorVersion as a **Helm OperatorVersion** to differentiate it from the underlying **Helm Chart** and a OperatorVersion that uses the KUDO Engine.

-##### Installation of Helm FrameworkVersions
+##### Installation of Helm OperatorVersions

-Helm charts have a similar structure to KUDO Frameworks and the converstion, at installation time, of a Helm Chart into a Helm FrameworkVersion should be straightfoward.
+Helm charts have a similar structure to KUDO Operators and the converstion, at installation time, of a Helm Chart into a Helm OperatorVersion should be straightfoward.

 - The `Chart.yaml` will be converted:
-  - Framework.name = name
+  - Operator.name = name
-  - FrameworkVersion.name = name-version
+  - OperatorVersion.name = name-version
-  - Framework.spec.maintainers = maintainers
+  - Operator.spec.maintainers = maintainers
-  - Framework.spec.url = url
+  - Operator.spec.url = url
-  - FrameworkVersion.kubernetesVersion = kubeVersion
+  - OperatorVersion.kubernetesVersion = kubeVersion
-  - FrameworkVersion.kudoVersion = 0.3.0
+  - OperatorVersion.kudoVersion = 0.3.0
-- Files in the `templates` folder will be inserted into the `templates` field in the FrameworkVersion, exactly how is done in KUDO FrameworkVersions.
+- Files in the `templates` folder will be inserted into the `templates` field in the OperatorVersion, exactly how is done in KUDO OperatorVersions.
-- There will be no parameters defined explicitly in the FrameworkVersion.
+- There will be no parameters defined explicitly in the OperatorVersion.

 By default there will be a `deploy` plan with one `deploy` phase and one `deploy` step that will render all objects in the chart.

 ### User Stories

-- Allow running of a Helm Chart as a KUDO Framework
+- Allow running of a Helm Chart as a KUDO Operator
-- Allow running of a CNAB bundle as a KUDO Framework
+- Allow running of a CNAB bundle as a KUDO Operator
-- Allow the running of an Operator as a KUDO Framework
+- Allow the running of an Operator as a KUDO Operator

 ### Risks and Mitigations

 - It's not clear all functionality present in other application definition formats will be present in KUDO.
 Only support what KUDO supports currently.
-- Once [KEP-0012](keps/0012-framework-extensions.md) gets merged, we may need to adjust the interface to get rendered by the TASK, not the step so that tasks from different engines can be rendered in the same step.
+- Once [KEP-0012](keps/0012-operator-extensions.md) gets merged, we may need to adjust the interface to get rendered by the TASK, not the step so that tasks from different engines can be rendered in the same step.

 ## Graduation Criteria